gomson/vicsydev/faster_exceptions.md

 ```

 ### conclusion
-So there you have it, evidence based on experience; wrapping code in a jump table and inserting checks between statements seems to be comparable to exceptions and therefore a valid approach for creating similar abstractions from user code; I know I'll sleep better.
+So there you have it; wrapping in jump tables with checks between statements seems comparable to exceptions for short blocks; I know I'll sleep better.
 This also gives a hint of the worst case performance ratio between Lifoo and Lisp right now; around three hundred times slower.

 You may find more in the same spirit [here](http://vicsydev.blogspot.de/) and [here](https://github.com/codr4life/vicsydev), and a full implementation of this idea and more [here](https://github.com/codr4life).